yanakapylova/vocal-studio-auth-service/README.md

 2. Ensure that the **authentication server** is started **after the general server**, as it depends on RabbitMQ and other resources configured by the general server.

-3. Start the service using the internal Docker Compose file:
+3. Start the service using the Docker Compose file:
    ```bash
    docker-compose up --build
    ```